Anambra State ICT Agency: Activities

 Anambra State ICT Agency has started mapping the state and transforming the ministries into digitalized spaces.
 It has organized the internet presence of all Ministries, Departments, and Agencies under the Anambra State government with different domains and servers under a standard domain of anambrastate.gov.ng.

+In 2023, Anambra State Government conducted teachers’ recruitment exercise through Computer-Based Tests.
+The Anambra State ICT Agency offered the technical support for a seamless exercise.
+About 3000 teachers were targeted for posting into the Post Primary School Service Commission and the State Universal Basic Education Board (ASUBEB).
+The Chairman of ASUBEB, Dr. Nkiru Vera Nwadinobi acknowledged the support and partnership of the ICT Agency for a good job in the whole exercise.
+In his response, the MD/CEO of the State ICT Agency, Chukwuemeka Fred Agbata (CFA) stated that, "his agency is providing technical support for the process, as the government agency with the mandate to deliver the ‘Everything Technology and Technology Everywhere’ vision of Mr. Governor.

 Training

 It has been engaging in collaborations and training of human resources to live up to the 2030 Agenda and the need for access to Information and Communication Technologies (ICTs) under Sustainable Development Goal 9 (SDG 9) which states to "build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.

 There was capacity building of civil servants in Anambra State on digital technology for efficient government services.

 Again was the training of members of Civil Society Organisations (CSOs) in Anambra State on digital literacy to increase their relevance in the technology-driven world of the 21st century.

 It organized a one-day training for selected journalists in Anambra State.
 The training was in collaboration with the State Ministry of Information, PA-CENT Technologies, and Bonitas Technologies in July 2023.